Peter Norman

 Peter George Norman (15 June 1942 – 3 October 2006) was an Australian track athlete.
-He won the silver medal in the 200 metres at the 1968 Summer Olympics in Mexico City, with a time of 20.06 seconds.
-This remains an Oceanian record.
-He was a five-time national 200-metres champion.
+He won the silver medal in the 200 metres at the 1968 Summer Olympics in Mexico City, with a time of 20.06 seconds, which remained the Oceania 200 m record for more than 56 years.
+He was a five-time national 200-metre champion.

-Norman is probably best known as the third athlete pictured in the famous 1968 Olympics Black Power salute photograph, which occurred during the medal ceremony for the 200-metre event.
-He wore a badge of the Olympic Project for Human Rights in support of fellow athletes John Carlos and Tommie Smith.
-Norman was not selected for the 1972 Summer Olympics and retired from the sport soon after.
+Norman was one of the three athletes in the 1968 Olympics protest salute photograph taken during the medal ceremony for the 200-metre event.
+He knew the salute was to occur and wore a badge of the Olympic Project for Human Rights in support of fellow athletes John Carlos and Tommie Smith.

-Life and career

 Early life

-Norman grew up in a devout Salvation Army family living in Coburg, a suburb of Melbourne in Victoria.
+Norman grew up in a devout Salvation Army family, living in Coburg, a suburb of Melbourne in Victoria.
 Initially an apprentice butcher, Norman later became a teacher, and worked for the Victorian Department of Sport and Recreation towards the end of his life.

-During his athletics career Norman was coached by Neville Sillitoe.
+During his athletics career, Norman was coached by Neville Sillitoe.

+Career

 1968 Summer Olympics

 The 200 metres event at the 1968 Olympics started on 15 October and finished on 16 October; Norman won his heat in a time of 20.17 seconds, which was briefly an Olympic record.
 He won his quarter-final and was second in the semi-final.

 On the morning of 16 October, US athlete Tommie Smith won the 200-metre final with a world-record time of 19.83 seconds.
-Norman finished second in a time of 20.06 s, after catching and eventually passing U.S. athlete John Carlos at the finish line.
-Carlos finished in third place in 20.10 s.
-Norman's time was his all-time personal best and an Oceanian record that still stands.
+Norman finished second in a time of 20.06 s after passing U.S. athlete John Carlos at the finish line.
+Carlos ran 20.10 s.

 Later career

 Norman represented Australia at the 1969 Pacific Conference Games in Tokyo, and the 1970 Commonwealth Games in Edinburgh.

-Norman retired from athletics after missing the 1972 Olympic team.
+The Australian Olympic Committee maintains that Norman was not selected for the 1972 Munich Olympics because he did not meet the selection standard of equalling or bettering the IOC qualifying standard (20.9) and performing credibly at the 1972 Australian Athletics Championships at which he finished third behind Greg Lewis and Gary Eddy in a time of 21.6.

-Before the 1968 Olympics, Norman was a trainer for the West Brunswick Australian rules football club as a way of keeping fit over winter during the athletic circuit's off season.
-He played 67 games for West Brunswick from 1972 to 1977 before coaching an under 19 team in 1978.
+He played 67 games for West Brunswick Australian rules football club from 1972 to 1977 before coaching an under-19 team in 1978 (Before the 1968 Olympics, he is said to have been a trainer for West Brunswick as a way of keeping fit over winter during the athletics off-season).

-In 1985, Norman contracted gangrene after tearing his achilles tendon during a charity race, which nearly led to his leg being amputated.
-Depression, heavy drinking and pain killer addiction followed.
+In 1985, Norman contracted gangrene after tearing his Achilles tendon during a charity race, which nearly led to his leg being amputated.
+Depression, heavy drinking and painkiller addiction followed.

 After battling depression, Norman worked at Athletics Australia as a sports administrator until 2006.